symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-cmf.rst

 If you want to create content in scripts, have a look at the `fixtures loading code <https://github.com/symfony-cmf/cmf-sandbox/blob/master/src/Sandbox/MainBundle/DataFixtures/PHPCR/>`_..

-.. index:: RoutingExtraBundle, CoreBundle, MultilangContentBundle, MenuBundle, ContentBundle, SonataBlockBundle, KnpMenuBundle
+.. index:: RoutingExtraBundle, CoreBundle, MenuBundle, ContentBundle, SonataBlockBundle, KnpMenuBundle

 Preconditions
 -------------